nagypeter/weblogic-operator-tutorial/tutorials/deploy.weblogic_oow.md

 #### Update WebLogic Operator configuration ####

 Once you have your domain namespace (WebLogic domain not yet deployed) you have to update operator's configuration about the location where the domain will be deployed.
+The operator must know what namespaces to monitor to look for Customer Resource Object.
+So You need to update the deployed operator by proper helm command.

 Make sure before execute domain `helm` install you are in the WebLogic Operator's local Git repository folder.
 ```